 Wendell Berry's short poem "The Peace of Wild Things" sums up the human need for time spent in nature, away from stress, headline news and anxieties about the future.
 The main theme, that of human nature versus nature, is explored through allusion and simple language relating to stillness and calm.

 Robert Frost's Gathering Leaves is more than just an innocent poem about fallen autumn leaves.
+It questions the cycle of life and our role within it.
 Short quatrains with rhyme add up to an intriguing poem.

 Seamus Heaney's Blackberry-Picking is all about childhood ideals versus adult realities and the passage of time.
 The first stanza outlines the joy of picking, that lust for the juicy fruit, whilst the second stanza contrasts the fate of the berries, their inevitable decay and loss of goodness.